Kamlesh364/Mask-RCNN-TF2.7.0-keras2.7.0/README.md

     You must have the Visual C++ 2015 build tools on your path (see the repo for additional details)

 # Projects Using this Model
-If you extend this model to other datasets or build projects that use it, we'd love to hear from you.
+If you extend this model to other datasets or build projects that use it, I'd love to hear from you.

 ### [4K Video Demo](https://www.youtube.com/watch?v=OOT3UIXZztE) by Karol Majek.
 [![Mask RCNN on 4K Video](assets/4k_video.gif)](https://www.youtube.com/watch?v=OOT3UIXZztE)

 ### [Images to OSM](https://github.com/jremillard/images-to-osm): Improve OpenStreetMap by adding baseball, soccer, tennis, football, and basketball fields.
 ![Identify sport fields in satellite images](assets/images_to_osm.png)

 ### [Splash of Color](https://engineering.matterport.com/splash-of-color-instance-segmentation-with-mask-r-cnn-and-tensorflow-7c761e238b46).
 A blog post explaining how to train this model from scratch and use it to implement a color splash effect.